Ferruginous Glider (Tramea limbata)

 Length up to 52mm; Wingspan up to 94mm.

-Most resembles Tramea basilaris (Keyhole Glider).
+The Ferruginous Glider most resembles Tramea basilaris (Keyhole Glider).
 That species is similar in both size and shape but has more extensive and differently shaped markings at the base of the hind wings.
 Tramea limbata has a deep red rather than orange-red abdomen and a brown face and eyes.
 Tramea basilaris has a red face with variable amounts of yellow and dark red eyes.

 Females closely resemble the males but have broader abdomens and their dark wing panels are rounder and slightly wider.